Check out our fantastic new building, providing a world-class research and teaching environment, including

-IGFS recently completed its move into a beautiful, new £40million+ building (above), which it shares with the School of Biological Sciences.
+IGFS recently completed its move into a purpose-built, new £40million building (above), which it shares with the School of Biological Sciences.

 The new site will be a key driver for the sustained development and growth of the agri-food and life-sciences sectors in Northern Ireland and boasts a superb teaching and research environment for 750 students and 170 staff across areas such as agriculture, food science, food safety, disease/infection biology, diagnostics, waste management, ecosystems and the environment.

 The agri-food industry is the biggest employer in the NI manufacturing sector, providing jobs for over 100,000 people and contributing more than £5.5 billion to the local economy.
 NI agri-food has a reputation for being high-quality, due to a strong agricultural tradition and relatively short supply chains.

-The ability of IGFS and the School of Biological Sciences to complement the agri-food industry – providing not only a steady stream of highly trained graduates but also providing the sophisticated, world-leading research and laboratory facilities to enhance food-safety and food-security, both locally and worldwide – is what GRIs like IGFS are all about – meeting the challenges of society while also promoting academic excellence and scholarship.
+The ability of IGFS and the School of Biological Sciences to support the agri-food industry – providing a steady stream of highly trained graduates but also providing world-leading research and lab facilities to promote food-security – has never been more important.